3 most amazing days in San Diego + Itinerary

 When I cannot take long vacations, I like to explore cities and getaways within California.
 Visiting California is many peoples’ dream and I am living the dream so it is only fair to make the most of sunny California.
 While I love exploring new places, I also enjoy spending time in cities that I had already visited and loved.
 One such city that I go back over and over again and never get bored of is San Diego.
 I recently spent 3 most amazing days in San Diego and loved every moment of it.
 I was surprised that I had never written a post about my favorite things to do and places to eat in San Diego.
 So this time around I made a note of all my favorite spots and published this comprehensive guide on how to spend 3 incredible days in San Diego.
 Enjoy!

 Being the southernmost city in California, San Diego is the definition of what many people call “Cali life.”
 What is it that I love about San Diego?
 Its laidback life, friendly people, sunny warm beaches, beautiful coastline, lively downtown, amazing breweries, informative museums, parks, historic old town… I could go on and on!
 I love it so much that I had even considered moving there at one point!
 From the moment you set foot in San Diego, you will feel your stress melt away and I am not kidding!
 So how to spend 3 days in San Diego and make the most of it?
 Here is my 3 day itinerary with hotel, restaurant recommendations and my favorite places to visit!
-Check out my other post (coming soon!) about over 20 best restaurants in San Diego and what to eat there.

 Where to stay in San Diego (By Location)?

 San Diego is pretty big and it can be a bit of a daunting task to decide where to stay.
 I’ve put together a list of areas and hotels to stay based on location and means of transport.